Coronavirus (COVID-19) and CRPS

 Person to Person

 What is known, is that other similar viruses are spread in cough droplets.
-The (American) Centre for Disease Control (CDC) say that they believe the COVID-19 is spread mainly from person to person.
-This is usually between people who are in close contact with each other and through respiratory droplets produced when an infected person coughs or sneezes.
+The (American) Centre for Disease Control (CDC) say that COVID-19 is spread mainly from person to person.
+This is usually between people who are in close contact with each other and through respiratory droplets produced when an infected person coughs or sneezes or even talks.

 Spread from contact with infected surfaces